Current research projects in the Discipline of Radiation Therapy include:

 The aim of this research strand is to improve patient health, care and health systems, through better stratification of patients and individualised treatment options.

-- Predict radiotherapy treatment failure, though the identification of non-radiation responsive cells such as stem cells and hypoxic cells.
-Current research aims to:
+- Predict radiation therapy treatment failure, though the biological characterisation of non-radiation responsive cells

-- Develop novel actionable drug target to improve the therapeutic ratio of radiation therapy
+- Develop novel therapeutic strategies to improve the therapeutic ratio of radiation therapy

 Radiotherapy in Practice

 The aim of this strand of research is to improve patient health, care and health systems though the optimisation of current treatment protocols.

 Magnetic Resonance Imaging (MRI) Radiomics-Towards the personalisation of prostate radiation therapy.